sikopet/blog/publish/networking/02_switching.md

 Switch features

-* if a single device is connected to a port => dedicated bandwidth to that device
+* if a single device is connected to a port => dedicated bandwidth to that device (full duplex, doubling the bandwidth)
-* multiple simultaneous conversations etween devices on different ports
+* multiple simultaneous conversations between devices on different ports
-* if a single device is connected to a port => full duplex (doubling the bandwidth)
 * rate adoption for devices with different Ethernet speeds

 ## LAN design